stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Alright let's do this one last time

-For this benckmark, we run 5 instances of the authorization engine with some rules per message type.
+For this benchmark, we run 5 instances of the authorization engine with some rules per message type.
 Multiple messages (up to 150) can be sent simultaneously and all rules are evaluated.

 | Parallel Requests | Rules Count |     Mean |    Error |   StdDev |